kendryte/nncase/docs/USAGE.md

 | [0,255] | 0.0039216 | 0 |
 - `--input-type` is to set your desired input data type when do inference.
 Default is equal to inference type.
 If `--input-type` is `uint8`, for example you should provide RGB888 uint8 tensors when you do inference.
 If `--input-type` is `float`, you shold provide RGB float tensors instead.
 - `--max-allocator-solve-secs` is to limit the maximum solving time when do the best fit allocation search.
 If the search time exceeded, ncc will fallback to use the first fit method.
 Default is 60 secs, set to 0 to disable search.
-- `--dump-hlir` is a debug option.
+- `--dump-ir` is a debug option.
 When it's on, ncc will produce some `.dot` graph files to the working directory.
 You can use `Graphviz` or [Graphviz Online](https://dreampuf.github.io/GraphvizOnline) to view these files.

 `infer` command can run your kmodel, and it's often used as debug purpose. ncc will save the model's output tensors to `.bin` files in `NCHW` layout.
 - `<input file>` is your kmodel path.